 Getting lost – By far the best thing about trail running for us is exploring new places.
 When you are starting out, we’d recommend following a marked trail.
 We have loads here in Norfolk, which you can find on the Norfolk Trails website.
 Once you’ve got more experience you can try exploring (whilst sticking to local bylaws and not trespassing).
 There are several great websites, and apps, that can help to plot a route.
 The majority of our routes are plotted by our Run Leader, Hannah, using the OS website.
 It’s worth pointing out that technology fails, phone batteries die, mobile signal disappears.
 Make sure you can find your way back to the car if this happens.

 Have fun – Ultimately, trail running for us is about having fun.
 We live in a world were we lose our inner child, but there’s nothing more fun than running free through the trees like a child.
 Trail running doesn’t have to be about pace or times, it’s about getting back into nature.
 It’s one of the most natural sports in the world, and it really doesn’t matter how you do it, as long as you are having fun.

 Hopefully this has covered some of the questions you have about trail running, but, if not, we are always happy to help.
 You can reach us by using the “contact us” page.

-If you are new to running we hold Couch To 5K courses that are especially for beginner runners.
-Or our Intro To Trail Running courses are perfect if you are a bit more experienced, but wan’t to hit the trails for the first time.
+Our Intro To Trail Running courses are perfect if you wan’t to hit the trails for the first time.
 We cover technique, gear, and general tips to help you get the most from your trail running.